TranCaoHuy3009/Udacity_Data_Scientist-Writing_a_Data_Science_Blog_Post/README.md

 ## **File Descriptions**

 - EDA.ipynb notebook contains a complete analysis to answer the questions and clearly explains them with visualizations.
-- HR-Employee-Attrition.csv file located in dataset/ folder is the original dataset in csv format
+- Stack Overflow Developer Survey 2017.zip file  is the zip file contain original dataset in csv format